Tom Uphill: Political career

 The 1952 provincial election resulted in a hung parliament in which no party had a majority.
 The new British Columbia Social Credit League had won 19 seats, only one more than the CCF, led by Harold Winch.
-The CCF argued that they ought to be called upon to form a government as, with Uphill as a labour MLA, the left had as many seats as Social Credit and that, with much more parliamentary experience than the Socreds, they were better positioned to form a government.
-The CCF, however, had run candidates against Uphill in the 1949 and 1952 elections.
-In 1949, Uphill beat the Liberal-Conservative coalition candidate by only nine votes, the narrowness of the victory due to vote-splitting by the CCF.
+The CCF argued that they ought to be called upon to form a government as, with Uphill as a labour MLA, the left had as many seats as Social Credit and that, with much more parliamentary experience than the Socreds, they were better able to form a government.
+The CCF, however, had run candidates against Uphill in the 1949 and 1952 elections, and in 1949, Uphill had beat the Liberal-Conservative coalition candidate by only nine votes, the narrowness of the victory due to vote-splitting by the CCF.
 W.A.C.
 Bennett had foreseen the CCF's argument and obtained Uphill's agreement that he would instead support Social Credit's bid to form the government.
 By the time Social Credit was defeated in a motion of no confidence the next year, Uphill had changed his mind and pledged to support a CCF government.
-However, Harold Winch was unable to convince Lieutenant-Governor Clarence Wallace to give his party a chance to form a government and so the legislature was dissolved and a 1953 early election was called resulting in a Social Credit majority government.
+However, Harold Winch was unable to convince Lieutenant-Governor Clarence Wallace to give his party a chance to form a government, and so the legislature was dissolved and in the ensuing election in 1953 Social Credit won a majority in the legislature.

 Uphill remained the sole small-l labour MLA in the legislature until his retirement in 1960.

-He would make appearances and make speeches at events such as May Day organized by the Communists and later the Labor-Progressive Party.
+He sometimes appeared and made speeches at events such as May Day organized by the Communists and later the Labor-Progressive Party.

-Uphill remained mayor of Fernie until he lost a close election in 1946 but managed to return to the office in 1950.
-He retired from the office in 1955 due to health reasons, though he remained in the provincial legislature for an additional term.
+Uphill remained mayor of Fernie until he lost a close election in 1946, but regained the office in 1950.
+He retired as mayor in 1955 for health reasons, though he remained in the provincial legislature for one more term.

-When he died in 1962, 22 flags flew at half-mast to mourn his passing.
-A new affordable living facility for seniors and people with disabilities (Tom Uphill Manor) was named in his honor.
+When he died in 1962, twenty-two flags flew at half-mast to mourn his passing.
+An affordable living facility for seniors and people with disabilities, Tom Uphill Manor, was named in his honor.